 According to investigations, hyperglycemia patients are more likely to experience cardiac problems.
 Elevated oxidative stress and LDL oxidation are the main contributing factors to this condition.

 High glycemic foods significantly increase glucose, and their auto-oxidation produces free radicals and cell damage.
 However, lycopene, an antioxidant, occurs naturally in watermelon and has hypoglycemic action.

 Lycopene aids in the battle against free radicals and lowers the risk of diabetes, heart disease, and other conditions.
 It is relevant because cardiovascular diseases account for 68% of deaths in adults with diabetes over the age of 65.
 Studies also show that lycopene extract greatly enhances lipid and glucose metabolism.

 When consumed in moderation (i.e., 100-150 grams, 2-3 days a week) watermelon can be beneficial for people with diabetes.
-It is not particularly harmful, but it affects everyone differently.
-Hence, it is better to consult an expert nutritionist to identify your portion size and the correct ways of consumption.
+One may have watermelons with fibrous fruits to further negate its effects of having a high GI of 80.
+Furthermore, it’s advisable to monitor your blood sugar levels after consuming watermelon to keep a tab on its effect on you.
+Test your blood glucose 1-2 hours after consuming watermelon using a CGM or glucometer.
+If your blood sugar is 50 points higher than the normal range, you must cut back on the portion.
+Since everyone’s body’s requirements vary it’s better to consult an expert nutritionist to identify your portion size and the correct ways of consumption.
 However, the general strategy is to track your carbs, understand a food’s glycemic index, and monitor your blood sugar levels.